China says Japan ties anniversary ruined by island row

 “But due to Japan’s erroneous action of illegally buying the Diaoyu islands, many plans have been ruined, and currently many activities have been affected.
 The culpability lies entirely with Japan.”

-Japanese media have reported that the China-Japan Friendship Association will go ahead with a large-scale ceremony in Beijing next week to mark Japan’s switching of diplomatic recognition from Taiwan to China four decades ago.
+Japanese media have reported that the China-Japan Friendship Association will go ahead with a large-scale ceremony in Beijing on Thursday to mark Japan’s switching of diplomatic recognition from Taiwan to China four decades ago.

-China’s National Tourism Administration has however cancelled plans to attend an international trade fair in Japan from Friday to Monday because of the tensions over the islands, China’s official Xinhua News Agency said on Friday.

 Sino-Japanese ties have long been plagued by China’s bitter memories of Japan’s military aggression in the 1930s and 1940s and present rivalry over resources.
-The seabed around the islands is believed to be energy-rich.
+The islands are believed to be surrounded by energy-rich waters.

-Japanese Prime Minister Yoshihiko Noda, who was comfortably re-elected ruling party leader and government chief on Friday, said Japan needed to act firmly but maintain calm in dealing with security challenges.

-“Unfortunately there are concerns with regard to security and diplomatic issues.
-The important thing is to assert ourselves firmly from now on and make no concessions,” Noda told ruling party lawmakers before the vote, without specifically mentioning the islands.

 There is much at stake economically.